 Another big decision to make was to try to install the reproduction seat covers myself or sub the job out.
 Even given the fact that I will likely never hire anyone to do anything for me ever again, I still struggled with this decision for a while.
 When you go online it's about half and half between guys that say "no way, hire an upholstery guy" or "you can do it yourself".
 When my old friend George Romano from Trumbull, CT said that I should give it a try I decided to go-ahead.

-The Legendary Industries seat covers have been in storage for a long time, so I got 'em out and began to do the research on everything.
+have been in storage for a long time, so I got 'em out and began to do the research on everything.

 I started by yanking the old seat covers and the foam from the frames.
 While viewing the pictures note that at some point in time one of the original white seats was replaced with a black one.
 The black one was in way worse shape than the white one.
 You can see in one picture where someone must have installed a racing harness and the seat back was slit to accommodate the straps.
 He also butchered 2 holes in the frame for the straps to go through.
 Not a big deal though, I simply epoxied-in a small metal patch over each of the holes in the frame and of-course the cover will be replaced.